 To stop or reduce your dog's barking, it will help you to first understand why your dog is barking.
 So why do dogs bark?
 Well, why do people yell?
 To be heard, to gain attention, to communicate.
 Your dog could be barking to alert you that someone is outside your home, and when you yell at your dog, your dog thinks you are joining in on warning everyone else.
 If your dog barks when left alone in a crate or outside and you yell at your dog to be quiet, your dog learns that barking gets you to talk to him.
 Strangers or the scary vacuum may cause your dog to bark out of fear, and of course yelling at or trying to soothe your dog rarely works.
 Dogs with pent up energy may manifest bratty behaviors such as barking to demand that you feed, walk, or play with them.
 In short, your dog is having a difficult time trying to figure out how to exist in your world.
 The more your dog becomes frustrated, the more your dog will display unwanted behaviors such as barking.

 barking first.
-To learn proven methods that actually work to eliminate or reduce barking, continue reading the full article: "How to Get Your Dog to Stop Barking
+Continue reading...
+"How to Get Your Dog to Stop Barking

 Our Clients Love Us!